couchbase/couchbase-jvm-clients/README.md

 For example, look it up on Maven central: https://search.maven.org/artifact/com.couchbase.client/java-client/3.0.4/jar and download the javadoc jar: https://search.maven.org/remotecontent?filepath=com/couchbase/client/java-client/3.0.4/java-client-3.0.4-javadoc.jar

 The exact same approach can be used for any artifact, including Scala.
-The Scala documentation can also be built with this command
+The Scala documentation can also be built with this command:
 ```
 cd scala-client && mvn scala:doc
 ```